-The Masters is a practice-based program, and it's important that you are putting narrative ideas into practice at least five hours per week for the duration of the program.
+The Masters is a practice-based program, and it's important that you are putting narrative ideas into practice at least five hours per week (180 hours per year) for the duration of the program.
 This can occur in many different contexts - paid or unpaid.
 It can be in one-on-one counselling work, or with families, groups or communities.
 It can happen face-to-face or online (via Zoom).